 Deemed measure protocols have specified “deemed energy and demand savings values.”
 No additional measurement or calculation is required to determine deemed savings.
 These protocols also may contain an algorithm with “stipulated variables” to provide transparency into deemed savings values and to facilitate the updating of deemed savings values in future TRMs.
-Stipulated variables should not be adjusted using customer-specific or program-specific information for calculating ex ante and/or ex post savings.
+A stipulated value for a variable refers to a single input value to an algorithm, while a deemed savings estimate is the result of calculating the end result of all of the stipulated values in the savings algorithm.Stipulated variables should not be adjusted using customer-specific or program-specific information for calculating ex ante and/or ex post savings.

 Partially deemed measure protocols have algorithms with stipulated and “open variables” that require customer-specific input of certain parameters to calculate the energy and demand savings.
-Customer-specific or program-specific information is used for each open variable, resulting in multiple savings values for the same measure.
-Some open variables may have a default value to use when the open variable cannot be collected.
+Customer-specific or program-specific information is used for each open variable, resulting in a range of savings values for the same measure.
+Open variables are sometimes listed with a “default value” and an option for “EDC Data Gathering” in the TRM.
+When a measure indicates that an input to a prescriptive saving algorithm may take on a range of values, an average value is also provided in many cases.
+This value is considered the default input to the algorithm, and should be used when customer-specific information is not available.
 Only variables specifically identified as open variables may be adjusted using customer-specific or program-specific information.
+When no default value is given for an open variable, customer-specific data collection is required.
 Partially deemed measure protocols may include “default savings” tables that list the energy and demand savings values calculated using defaults for all open variables.
 Unlike deemed savings, the use of default savings values is optional.
 EDCs may elect to have ICSPs use default savings for ex ante savings and have evaluation contractors collect customer-specific information for the calculation of ex post savings.

 Note: Custom measures are considered too complex or unique to be included in the list of standard measures provided in the TRM, so they are outside the scope of this TRM.
 Custom measures are determined through a custom-measure-specific process, which is described in Section 1.17 in this TRM.
+Savings calculations for custom measures generally require site-specific equipment specifications, operating schedules, baseline and installed efficiencies, and calculation methodologies to estimate energy and demand savings.

 Customer and Program Specific Data

-The EDCs and their contractors (ICSPs and ECs) are encouraged to collect and apply customer-specific or program-specific data in the ex ante and/or ex post savings calculations for as many open variables as possible to reflect most accurate savings values.
-Site-specific data or information should be used for measures with important variations in one or more input values (e.g., delta watts, efficiency level, equipment capacity, operating hours).
+The EDCs and their contractors are encouraged to collect and apply customer-specific or program-specific data in the ex ante and/or ex post savings calculations for as many open variables as possible to reflect most accurate savings values.
+The EDC Data Gathering option should be used for measures with important variations in one or more input values (e.g., delta watts, efficiency level, equipment capacity, operating hours).
 Customer-specific data comes directly from the measure application form or application process and/or EDC data gathering, such as facility staff interviews, posted schedules, building monitoring systems (BMS), panel data, or metered data.
 In addition, standard input values for stipulated variables and default values for some open variables provided in this TRM are to be based on evaluations completed in Pennsylvania or best available measured or industry data, available from other jurisdictions or industry associations.
 The EDCs may use default values for open variables in the TRM if customer-specific or program-specific information is unreliable or the EDCs cannot obtain the information.